-The awards celebrate the best talent in the long-term care sector, highlighting excellence and rewarding those who work tirelessly to provide outstanding care.
+The National Care Awards is the longest established annual awards for the care sector.
+The Awards celebrate the very best people in the long-term care sector, highlighting excellence and rewarding those who work tirelessly to provide consistently outstanding care.

+In 2017 Care UK’s Chairman.
+Mike Parish, won Care Personality.
 Mike, who has been chief executive at Care UK since 2001, was one of five senior managers selected by an independent panel for his contribution to the care home sector over the past 12 months.

 Since Mike joined Care UK he has taken it from being a small organisation with little infrastructure to become one of the largest health and social care providers in the UK.